Abhi-604/Smart_Notepad/README.md

 - **pyaudio:** Required for microphone input.
 - **googletrans:** Free Python library for Google Translate API (language translation).
 - **cryptography:** Python library offering encryption primitives (used here for note encryption).
-- **Oracle Database (cx_Oracle or oracledb):** Database backend for storing notes credentials used to access the file, accessed via Python’s cx_Oracle module.
+- **Oracle Database (cx_Oracle or oracledb):** Database backend for storing note credentials used to access the file, accessed via Python’s cx_Oracle module.
 - **Other Utilities:** Standard libraries and any required third-party packages listed in `requirements.txt`.

 ## Setup and Installation